OpenTermsArchive/contrib-versions/AttWireless/unknown.md

 This Agreement, including the AT&T Privacy Policy Located at att.com/privacy, Customer Service Summary, and terms of service for wireless products, features, applications, and services ("Services") not otherwise described herein that are posted on applicable AT&T websites or devices, and any documents expressly referred to herein or therein, make up the complete agreement between you and AT&T and supersede any and all prior agreements and understandings relating to the subject matter of this Agreement.

+AT&T's wireless network may provide broadband access to the Internet.
+For more information about how AT&T helps transmit information to points on the Internet and how we manage our network, please see the Broadband Information page which can be found at: www.att.com/broadbandinfo.

 1.0 TERM COMMITMENT, CHARGES, BILLING AND PAYMENT 1.1 What Is The Term Of My Service?
 How Can I Fulfill My Service Commitment?
 What are My Rights to Cancel Service and Terminate My Agreement?

 AT&T Wireless Service(s) may be used with: (a) a mobile device that contains a SIM that is assigned to your account ("Device") and/or, (b) a device that is designed and purchased for use exclusively on AT&T's network ("Equipment").